markusrenoldner/science-notes/Change of basis in linear algebra.md

-as described in [[Coordinate vectors, coordinate maps]], one can represent vectors in bases.
+bas described in [[Coordinate vectors, coordinate maps]], one can represent vectors in bases.
 The coordinates change, if one changes the basis, a vector is represented in.

 ## Main idea